The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 by the political and military leadership of the Russian Federation

-concrete expert and technical assistance in its setting up and also
+concrete expert and technical assistance in its setting-up and also

-the establishment of such an ad hoc international criminal tribunal;
+in the establishment of such an ad hoc international criminal tribunal;

-8.3.3 support the setting up of a comprehensive international
+8.3.3 support the setting-up of a comprehensive international

 compensation mechanism, including a register of the damage caused